×

 If you are thinking about moving to China, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "I've lived in Shenzhen for 8 years, and as with any city, location determines cost.
 Anyway close to the metro, in a modern residential complex, with good facilities will usually average out at about 120RMB per month per sq metre.
 So a good 75-90 sqm 2-3 BR apartment will set you back between 8-11k a month for an average apartment.
 Budget another 400-700 per month for management fees, power, water, and gas.
 Another 150 for Internet.
 Budget for up front costs of 2 months rent in advance, and 50% of a months rental for agency fee, if using an agent.
 Obviously, sharing with another expat will halve everything, so a good option to consider.
 Another option is to look at renting a spare room in an apartment that expats currently rent.
-You can often get these for 2-3k a month, including all utilities and wifi," said one expat in China.
+You can often get these for 2-3k a month, including all utilities and wifi," remarked one expat in China.

 View More Answers